13588112254/littlefs/DESIGN.md

-3. Perhaps the most common type of filesystem, a journaling filesystem is the offspring that happens when you mate a block based filesystem with a logging filesystem.
-NTFS and ext4 are good examples.
+3. Perhaps the most common type of filesystem, a journaling filesystem is the offspring that happens when you mate a block based filesystem with a logging filesystem. [ext4] and [NTFS][ntfs] are good examples.
 Here, we take a normal block based filesystem and add a bounded log where we note every change before it occurs.

    This sort of filesystem takes the best from both worlds.
 Performance can be as fast as a block based filesystem (though updating the journal does have